Maribel Vinson: Coaching career

 In Primer of Figure Skating, Vinson devotes three-and-a-half pages to what female figure skaters should wear on the ice, which included the correct length and style of skirt, and credits the appeal of the sport to feminine interests in skating fashions.
 Figure skating historian and writer Ellyn Kestnbaum argues that "Vinson points to several ways in which skating attire connotes (and permits) athleticism and also how it can attract the eye on the merits of its own design elements and by enhancing the visual appeal of the skater's body".
 Kestnbaum also stated that female skaters should pay more attention to their appearance than men do.
+Consumed by her coaching career, Vinson paid little attention to what she wore off the ice and had no time to devote to housekeeping either.

 At the 1961 U.S. Championships, her daughter and namesake, Maribel, won the national pair skating title with partner Dudley S. Richards, while her youngest daughter, 16-year-old Laurence, won the ladies' single title.
 It was the first time CBS broadcast the U.S. national championships on television and the Owen family became instant celebrities.

 Plane crash

-Vinson-Owen, as a coach, and her two daughters, as competitors, were all part of the United States team scheduled to appear at the 1961 World Championships in Prague, Czechoslovakia.
+Vinson, as a coach, and her two daughters, as competitors, were all part of the United States team scheduled to appear at the 1961 World Championships in Prague, Czechoslovakia.
 They boarded Sabena Flight 548 at New York City's Idlewild International Airport along with the rest of the American team.
 The overnight flight had a stopover scheduled for Brussels, Belgium and on its arrival in the clear mid-morning of February 15, the captain had to abort the approach and circle around for a second attempt to land on a different runway.
 The plane, a Boeing 707, never made it back to the airport; instead, it plunged into the wooded farmland of the village of Berg, Belgium, taking the lives of all 72 passengers and crew plus a farmer at work in his fields.
 All 18 members of the American figure skating team plus 16 of their relatives, friends, and coaches were among the dead.

 The 1961 World Championships were canceled.
-The remains of Vinson-Owen and her daughters were brought home for interment in the Story Chapel Columbarium at Mount Auburn Cemetery in Cambridge, Massachusetts.
+When her mother, Gertrude Vinson, was informed of the plane crash, she said it was just as well they died together as Vinson and her daughters would not have wanted to live without each other.
+A memorial service for Vinson and her two daughters was held February 25, 1961 at the Episcopal Church of the Epiphany in Winchester.
+The remains of Vinson Owen and her daughters were brought home for interment in the Story Chapel Columbarium at Mount Auburn Cemetery in Cambridge, Massachusetts.